LA-Shill/Informant/README.md

 2. Performance deteriorates significantly when handling multiple millions of records.
 This is being worked on as a priority, with multiple solutions already in the works.

 3. The active based fraudulent geolocation feature is currently disabled and will be re-enabled in the next major patch.
-All operational methods within Informant do <b>not</b> directly connect with target networks.
+All operational methods within Informant follow the CAR process and do <b>not</b> directly connect with target networks.

 4. Percentage change statistics are currently disabled.
 This functionality will be re-enabled during the next major code overhaul due to performance issues.